Limones-07/theme-manager/docs/source/examples/examples.rst

 Example: script
 ---------------

-This is how a script for may look like (exaple of a script for a reference):
+This is how a simple script for may look like (exaple of a script for a reference):

 .. highlight:: python